 Keep low to the floor to avoid smoke and toxic gases.

-Once in the stairway, proceed down/up to the first floor and exit the building.
-Move away from the building and gather at the assembly point for head counting, out of the way of firefighters and other emergency personnel.
+Once in the stairway, proceed down/up to the groundfloor and exit the building.
+Move away from the building and gather at the assembly point, out of the way of firefighters and other emergency personnel.

 Do not attempt or allow student or personnel to re-enter the building for any reason, until you are authorized to do so.